madmtang/madmtang.github.io/index.md

 ## Miscellanies

 - I watch and play football (soccer if you insist) and I'm a fan of the GOAT <a href="https://www.youtube.com/watch?v=mDsztJOgqUg" target="_blank">Lionel Messi</a>.
-- I love reading and collecting quotes.
+- I love reading and collecting quotations.
 Here's one of my recent favorites: *“I hate quotations.
 Just tell me what you know!”* - Ralph Waldo Emerson